pnp/viva-dev-bot-powered-aces/samples/dotnet/WelcomeUserBotPoweredAce-SSO/README.md

-﻿# Bot-Powered-ACE Welcome User with Microsoft Entra ID with Bot Framework Magic Code
+﻿# Bot-Powered-ACE Welcome User with Microsoft Entra ID Single Sign-on

 This sample shows how to create a Bot Powered Adaptive Card Extension (ACE) for Viva Connection Dashboard to authenticate the current user and to retrieve the user name.
-User's authentication relies on Microsoft Entra ID and is configured to use the Bot Framework Magic Code.
+User's authentication relies on Microsoft Entra ID and is configured to have automatic Single Sign-on of the user.

 Here you can see CardView of the ACE to sign-in the current user: